Call for Nominations

 This award is presented to an individual, couple or family with a record of generosity who, through exemplary leadership in the philanthropic community, has demonstrated civic and charitable responsibility and whose generosity encourages others to take philanthropic leadership roles.
 In making its decision, the Awards Committee considers:

-- Evidence of direct gift support
+* Evidence of direct and varied gift support.

-- Evidence of encouraging and motivating others to take leadership roles in philanthropy.
+* Evidence of encouraging and motivating others to take leadership roles in philanthropy.

 BUSINESS PHILANTHROPIST OF THE YEAR